B i o g r a p h y

 Living in Oregon was followed by college in the Midwest attaining a Bachelor's Degree in piano performance and composition studies with Jack Goode.
 Next came two years of graduate study at Indiana University and a Master's Degree in Musicology including composition studies with Bernard Heiden.
-During the many following years of teaching music in several US colleges, I completed a Doctorate Degree in Music Composition at Boston University, Boston MA, where I studied composition with Joyce McKeel.
+While teaching music full time in several US colleges in the following years, I completed a Doctorate Degree in Music Composition at Boston University, Boston MA, where I studied composition with Joyce McKeel.
 Now retired from full time teaching, I continue writing music at a somewhat accelerated pace afforded by retirement.
 My compositional output consists of over sixty works encompassing a variety of mediums as illustrated in the following partial list of pieces.

 Two Trios for Violin, Cello and Piano